Physical activity and aging: Stay younger longer.

 The belief that too much or too vigorous exercise will wear us out and use up all our energy is not supported by current research.

-However, adopting a physically active lifestyle throughout your lifespan, rather than a sedentary one, and incorporating physical activity into your everyday routine can help slow the aging process both physically and mentally.
+Adopting a physically active lifestyle throughout your lifespan by incorporating physical activity into your everyday routine can help slow the aging process both physically and mentally.

 This article discusses the science which underpins the connection between regular physical activity and a slower aging process...follow the link to the full article.